 - Wash down bay

-- Hospitality area: kitchen, flooring, ceiling, air conditioning, dumb waiter, staircase, ramp.
+- Hospitality area: kitchenette, flooring, ceiling, air conditioning, toilet refurbishment, staircase, ramp.

 - Toilet blocks

 Enhance Arts and Cultural Hall at Nevertire

 The revitalisation of the Nevertire Hall in Warren Shire will enable the historic hall to continue to serve the arts and cultural requirements of the community.
 The project is made possible by a grant from the NSW Government's Regional Cultural Fund and contribution by the Nevertire Hall Trust.